Spirulina In Pregnancy – Is It Safe to Consume?

 - Spirulina can be added to desserts.

-1. Is Spirulina Good For Fertility or Conception?
+4. Is Spirulina Good For Fertility or Conception?

-As spirulina is a great source of nutrients and anti-oxidants, consuming it regularly can have a positive effect on fertility and increase your chances of conception.
+As spirulina is a great source of nutrients and antioxidants, consuming it regularly can have a positive effect on fertility and increase your chances of conception.
 However, it is always best to consult a doctor about the dosage of spirulina you can consume daily.

 Spirulina is a superfood with innumerable health benefits if it is of high quality.
 Healthcare professionals and medical experts are, however, divided on the use of spirulina during pregnancy.
 It is best for a pregnant woman to consult a medical practitioner and weigh the advantages over the potential risks before arriving at a conclusion.

-Disclaimer: The content mentioned above is not be substituted for professional medical advice, diagnosis, or treatment.
+Disclaimer: The content mentioned above is not to be substituted for professional medical advice, diagnosis, or treatment.
 Please consult your Doctor before consuming spirulina/supplements when pregnant.

 Also Read: